zestyyyz/zestyyyz.github.io/README.md

-Btw I use chromeos and pop os!
+Btw I use chromeos and pop os! yay